ramsyagha/tutorials/README.md

 # Disease Evolutionary Ecology Lab - Introduction to R

-This will hopefully grow into an incremental set of R tutirials which are aimed to provide newcomers working in our lab with the basics to get started with R
+This will hopefully grow into an incremental set of R tutorials aimed to provide newcomers working in our lab the basics to get started with R

 ## Contents